Study Abroad Scholarships

 Transcripts, essays, and letters of recommendation make up the essential components of your study abroad scholarship application.
-However, Double check to make sure that nothing else is required.
-Also, take into consideration that it can take a lot of time to request and receive both transcripts and recommendation letters, plus you will want to take your time writing the essay, so start this process as soon as possible to make sure you don’t miss the deadline!
+However, double check to make sure that nothing else is required.
+Also, take into consideration that it can take a lot of time to request and receive both transcripts and recommendation letters from schools.
+Plus, you’ll want to take your time writing the essay, so start this process as soon as possible to make sure you don’t miss the deadline!

 A transcript is a record of your academic grades and is a common component of an application for scholarships.
 There are two different types of transcripts: official and unofficial.
 Official transcripts are issued directly from the university and need to be sealed and directly delivered to the recipient.
 Unofficial transcripts are printouts of your grades and achievements and are not sealed or issued directly.
 Make sure you carefully read which type of transcripts are required for your application and plan enough time for delivery along with the application deadline.

-For almost every study abroad scholarship, an essay will be required.
-Instead of stressing over it, consider the essay your chance to explain to scholarship providers why you truly deserve their financial support.
+One of the most crucial components when looking at how to get a scholarship to study abroad is the required essay.
+Instead of stressing over it, consider the essay as your chance to explain to scholarship providers why you truly deserve their financial support.
 But first, take note of whether or not they have given a specific prompt or have asked for any specific information.
 If so, make sure you answer it and provide whatever information they request.

 If the scholarship provider simply asks why you deserve funding for a study abroad experience, have no fear.
 Make some of the following points to convince them that you deserve this experience and you’re ready to take it seriously:

 - Explain why study abroad will make a difference for your studies